 - The completion of a Bachelor’s degree from a regionally accredited college or university.

-- Exceptions: Applicants from institutions that are accredited by the American Association of Bible Colleges, or from other institutions not accredited by a regional association, are considered on an individual basis.
+- Applicants from institutions that are accredited by the Association for Biblical Higher Education (ABHE), or from other institutions not accredited by a regional association, are considered on an individual basis.
 If accepted, provisional standing is applied.
 After completion of 12 units earning a grade of “B” or better in each course, the student may request transferring to regular standing.

 - Students in the senior year of their Bachelor’s degree can still apply.
 Such students may be admitted with provisional standing while finishing their Bachelor’s degree.